-36. Disclosure under Insolvency and Bankruptcy Code
+37. Disclosure under Insolvency and Bankruptcy Code

-During the year, the Company has not made any application and there are no proceedings pending under the Insolvency and Bankruptcy Code, 2016 (31 of 2016).
-Further, the Company has no borrowings, and hence the requirement of providing details of difference between amount of the valuation done at the time of one time settlement and the valuation done while taking loan from the Banks or Financial Institutions along with the reasons thereof is not applicable.
+During the year under review, your Company has not made any application and hence there are no proceedings pending under the Insolvency and Bankruptcy Code, 2016 (31 of 2016).
+Further, the Company has no borrowings, and hence the requirement of providing details of difference between amount of the valuation done at the time of one-time settlement and the valuation done while taking loan from the Banks or Financial Institutions along with the reasons thereof is not applicable.

-37. Acknowledgements
+38. Acknowledgements

-Your Directors would like to place on record their sincere appreciation of the Regulator, the Insurance Regulatory and Development Authority of India (IRDAI) for their continuous support and guidance rendered to the Company and the insurance industry, in general.
+Your Directors would like to place on record their sincere appreciation for the continuous support of the regulator, IRDAI, and guidance rendered by it to the Company and the insurance industry, in general.
 Your Directors would also like to thank the Company's customers, business partners, vendors and investors for their continuous support.

-Above all, your Directors take pride in and would like to specially thank the employees of the Company, many of who, of their own accord, have gone beyond their sphere of duties, to help the general public and the underprivileged sections of society during the financial year.
+Above all, your Directors take pride in and would like to specially thank the employees of the Company, many of who, of their own accord, have gone beyond their sphere of duties, to help the general public and the underprivileged sections of society during the year under review.
 Your Directors truly appreciate and value the contributions made by each and every member of the Company.